imsc-rosetta/imsc-rosetta-specification/README.md

 When space permits, inclusion of the full text of this **NOTICE** should be provided.
 We request that authorship attribution be provided in any software, documents, or other items or products that you create pursuant to the implementation of the contents of this document, or any portion thereof.
 No right to create modifications or derivatives of W3C documents is granted pursuant to this license, except as follows: To facilitate implementation of the technical specifications set forth in this document, anyone may prepare and distribute derivative works and portions of this document in software, in supporting materials accompanying software, and in documentation of software, PROVIDED that all such works include the notice below.
 HOWEVER, the publication of derivative works of this document for use as a technical specification is expressly prohibited.
 In addition, "Code Components" —Web IDL in sections clearly marked as Web IDL; and W3C-defined markup (HTML, CSS, etc.) and computer programming language code clearly marked as code examples— are licensed under the [W3C Software License.](https://www.w3.org/Consortium/Legal/2023/software-license)
 The notice is:  "Copyright © 2023 W3C®.
-This software or document includes material copied from or derived from [title and URI of the W3C document]."
+This software or document includes material copied from or derived from w3c/imsc: TTML Profiles for Internet Media Subtitles and Captions (IMSC)."

 ### Disclaimers
 THIS DOCUMENT IS PROVIDED "AS IS," AND NONE OF THE COPYRIGHT HOLDERS (INCLUDING ANY OF THE AUTHORS OF THIS DOCUMENT OR THEIR EMPLOYERS OR AFFILIATES) MAKE ANY REPRESENTATIONS OR WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, OR TITLE; THAT THE CONTENTS OF THE DOCUMENT ARE SUITABLE FOR ANY PURPOSE; NOR THAT THE IMPLEMENTATION OF SUCH CONTENTS WILL NOT INFRINGE ANY THIRD PARTY PATENTS, COPYRIGHTS, TRADEMARKS OR OTHER RIGHTS.
 NONE OF THE COPYRIGHT HOLDERS (INCLUDING ANY OF THE DOCUMENT AUTHORS OR THEIR EMPLOYERS OR AFFILIATES) WILL BE LIABLE FOR ANY DIRECT, INDIRECT, SPECIAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF ANY USE OF THE DOCUMENT OR THE PERFORMANCE OR IMPLEMENTATION OF THE CONTENTS THEREOF.